• Skip to content

 Emotional support for your partner with antenatal depression or postnatal depression

-Here are some ways you can give your partner emotional support during their pregnancy or after birth:
+Here are ways you can give your partner emotional support during their pregnancy or after birth:

-• Reassure your partner that things will get better.
-It also helps to reassure your partner that setbacks are part of the recovery process, and that you’ll be there to support your partner the whole way.
+- Reassure your partner that things will get better.
+You can also reassure your partner that setbacks are part of the recovery process and that you’ll be there to support them the whole way.

 People with antenatal or postnatal depression often also have antenatal or postnatal anxiety.
 Signs of anxiety can include a racing heart, constant worry and restlessness.